-Make sure that you've set this appropriately before you click Initialize.
-Clicking Initialize here sets the authentication type for the life of this server installation.
-If you want to change it after that, you have to reinstall Tableau Server.
+Make sure you've set this appropriately before clicking Initialise.
+Clicking Initialise here sets the authentication type for the life of this server installation.
+If you want to change it after that, you’ll have to reinstall Tableau Server.

 The default is local authentication (Local), so you only need to change this if you're going to use Active Directory authentication.

 If you're going to use Active Directory, select Active Directory.
 Then in the Domain field, enter the fully qualified domain name (FQDN) of your domain, and in the NetBIOS field, enter the domain NetBIOS name, or nickname.

 The NetBIOS name is usually the left-most node of the FQDN.
 The first time your users sign in, they'll need to use the fully qualified domain name (for example,

 example.lan\jsmith).
 On subsequent sign-ins, they can use the nickname (

 Set Run As service account

 If you have determined that your deployment plan requires updating the Run As service account with a domain account, enter that account in the User Account field.

 Important: Include the domain name with the user name – for example,